CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 <table>
 <tr>
   <th>Job Length</th>
-  <td>12-24 hours (per job)</td>
+  <td>10-24 hours (per job)</td>
-  <td>Your job can complete in under 10 hours
+  <td>Your job should complete in under 10 hours
-    -- either it finishes in that amount of time, or it self-checkpoints at least that frequently.
-If you would like to implement self-checkpointing for a longer code, we are happy to provide resources and guidance. </td>
+    — either it finishes in that amount of time, or it
+    <a href="checkpointing">self-checkpoints</a> at least that frequently.
+If you would like to implement
+    self-checkpointing for a longer code, we are happy to provide resources and guidance. </td>
 </tr>